xia-cui/yandex_practicum_projects/norbu_app_analysis/README.md

 The notebook and the function file shows how to access values of particular event parameters in the BigQuery nested data structure, as well as how to plot user journeys using sankey diagram.
 Analysts who are interested in using the function file will need to change the parameters based on their data structure.

+An article published on Medium based on this project can be accessed at https://xiacui.medium.com/mindfulness-app-how-to-analyse-user-behaviour-using-google-firebase-events-data-c5f20ef06669

 Note: graphs using plotly may not show in Jupyter notebook.
 To see full visualizations, html can be downloaded and viewed on your local machine.